fidojs/documentcss-app-resume-website-example/README.md

 # Resume Website Example for `documentCSS.app`

+This simple resume website example uses Grunt to build and is comptible with `documentCSS.app`.

 Prerequisites:

   - `gem update --system && gem install compass`
   - `npm install -g grunt-cli`
   - `npm install`

-Grunt tasks:

-  - Compile SASS.
-  - Compile Jade.

-The tasks result in a generated static site.
+## Quick Start

 <img src="https://user-images.githubusercontent.com/990216/29806218-c0bbff42-8c53-11e7-851c-31060c5a4140.png" width="75%" />

-This example is setup to be compatible with `documentCSS.app`:
+In this image, the resume website example is being viewed in `documentCSS.app` on the left.

+### How to Download `documentCSS.app`

 https://github.com/fidojs/documentcss-app/wiki/How-to-Download

 Download `documentCSS.app` and clone this repository.

-Start `documentCSS.app` and direct the directory dialog to the clone:
+## Using `documentCSS.app` with resume website example

+Start `documentCSS.app`.
+Directory is wherever you cloned:

 ```
 ~/Desktop/documentcss-app-resume-website-example
 ```

-Or wherever you cloned `documentcss-app-resume-website-example` to.

-For the next dialog about Distributable Directory, clear the input and click OK (this is because files get built next to their sources, so therefore `index.html` will be next to `index.jade`, in the root directory).
+For the dialog about "Distributable Directory", clear the input field and click OK, because files are built next to their sources by the grunt task.
+This means `index.html` will be next to `index.jade` in the root directory.

 For the final dialog, accept the default of "generate" for npm run script.

+Now, whenever you edit these files:

+- `index.jade`
+- `assets/sass/style.sass`

-Now, when you edit `index.jade` or `assets/sass/style.sass`, the generation npm script will automatically run, and the website will live-reload inside the `documentCSS.app` window.
+The "generate" npm script will automatically run, and the resume website example will live-reload inside the `documentCSS.app` window!

-## What was necessary
+## The Magic Behind It All

 What was necessary to make this Grunt app functional with `documentCSS.app`?